-- 1. The conditions for the application of rescaling shall be as follows: - (a) ensure that the transmission services revenue forecasted to be obtained corresponds to the transmission services revenue; - (b) adjust the entry-exit split so that it is equal to the entry-exit split set or approved by the national regulatory authority; - (c) avoid the negative values of the transmission tariffs.
+- 1. The conditions for the application of rescaling shall be as follows: - (a) ensure that the transmission services revenue forecasted to be obtained corresponds to the part of the allowed revenue corresponding to the transmission services revenue;

+- (b) adjust the entry-exit split so that it corresponds is equal to the entry-exit split set or approved by the national regulatory authority; - (c) avoid the negative values of the transmission tariffs.